fonsecapeter/Glia/README.md

 - [ ] Support groups for private questions
 - [ ] Pagination / infinite scroll for Questions Index
 - [ ] Responsive layout

+:bug: asking question when not signed in

+:beetle: posting comment with no text in it